b-hayes/karabiner.json/README.md

 This repo was originally just to keep track of my Karabiner Elements keymapping but thought id quickly smash this guide in here too.

+I dont have links to all the apps sorry, I might track them down again and add links later.

 It is by no means comprehensive or complete just something to help ease the pain and allow you to adopt a Mac with its sweet Apple Silicone chip 😍.